secture/template-nestjs/docs/pull_requests.md

 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published in downstream modules
+- [ ] Verified the healthcheck endpoint is working as expected.

 ## What do code reviewers look for?